Coronavirus Resources and Information

 - Liturgical celebrations no longer need to abide by capacity restrictions.

-- The use of masks while gathered indoors is not required for fully vaccinated individuals, but is recommended for non-vaccinated individuals.
+- In the District of Columbia as well as Montgomery, Prince George’s and Charles counties in Maryland, the use of masks while gathered indoors is now required for all individuals.
 There is no requirement to check vaccination status.

 - The use of masks by ordinary and extraordinary ministers of Holy Communion while distributing Holy Communion, vaccinated and non-vaccinated, is still required during the distribution.